RonVaknin/exercise-api/README.md

 ## Tech

-This exam uses a number of libraries to work properly:
+This api uses a number of libraries to work properly:
 - express
 - axios
 - csv-parser
 - csv-writer

 ## Installation
-NOTE! module folder might be missing due to folder size Install the dependencie and start the server.
+Install the dependencie and start the server.
 ```
 npm i